Sunol, California

-Sunol (Suñol) is an unincorporated area and census-designated place in Alameda County, California.
+Sunol (Suñol) is an unincorporated area and census-designated place in Alameda County, California, United States.
 Located in the Sunol Valley of the East Bay, the population was 922 at the 2020 census.
 It is best known as the location of the Sunol Water Temple and for its historic tourist railroad system, the Niles Canyon Railway.

 Etymology

 Don Antonio Suñol, founder and namesake of Sunol, founded on his Rancho Valle de San José.

-Sunol, formerly Sunolglen, is named for Don Antonio Suñol.
+Sunol, formerly Sunolglen, is named for Don Antonio Suñol, owner of Rancho Valle de San José.
 His adobe ranch house from the 1840s was located where the San Francisco water system's works are now located.

 History

 The first Sunol post office opened in 1871 and the name was changed to Sunolglen the same year.
 The name reverted to Sunol in 1920.
 The town's name is in honor of Antonio Suñol, first postmaster in nearby San Jose and part owner of the historical Rancho Valle de San Jose land grant that once contained the site of the town.
 Thomas Foxwell Bachelder had large farm in Sunol and sold land in 1884 that founded much of the town.